rvbug/cookie-ml/README.md

 # Preface

+>Currently working on quick guide to **make**, **Makefile** and other tools like virtualenv just enough to quickly get your running at full speed.
-I am working on introduction to **make** and **Makefile**, which I share it shortly :-
+I will be share it shortly

-Do visit my article[] and leave a feedback.

 # Introduction

-You have trained your model using `jupyter notebook` / `vscode` / `pycharm`.
+>You have trained your model using `jupyter notebook` / `vscode` / `pycharm`.
 Getting your code into production is a whole new challenge unlike any other you have done before.
 It is chaotic but that is the beauty of it

 # About this project

-Helps you to build a project struture easily and is quite flexible.
+> Helps you to build a project struture easily and is quite flexible.
-Developed in Python 3, you can use it via make or calling python script Most importantly, it is extremely simple to use!
+Developed in Python 3, you can use it via make or calling python script
+Most importantly, it is extremely simple to use!

 # Approches